-	By far, this link is the best resource I have found on the subject (disclaimer: you will need to read some academic papers).
+By far, this blog post is the best resource I have found on the subject (disclaimer: you will need to read some academic papers).

 With that said, Distributed Systems is a field where experience matters a lot.

-So learn the theory, but also get your hands dirty by working on a distributed system projects.
+So learn the theory, but also get your hands dirty by working on distributed systems projects.

 7- Machine Learning